vlayer-xyz/vlayer/book/src/features/email.md

 > Keep in mind that this is a simplified version of a real MultiSig wallet, demonstrating how an email recovery function could operate.

 ## Security assumptions

-### How trusted is email?
-All popular email providers, such as Gmail, Outlook, iCloud Mail, and others, have full read access to their customers' emails.
-Inboxes often contain critical information, including sensitive personal data, medical records, password recovery links, and work-related secrets.

-Yet millions of users trust these email providers every day.

-### How secure is Email proof?
-Email proofs are only as secure as email itself.
+Billions of users trust providers to deliver and store their email.
+Inboxes often contain critical information, including work-related data, personal files, password recovery links, and more.
+They also have access to their customers' emails, which they often use to serve ads.
+Email proofs can only be as secure as the email itself.
 The protocol relies on both the sending and receiving servers being trustworthy.

+### Outgoing server
-The vlayer prover checks that the message signature matches the public key listed in DNS records.
-However, dishonest sending servers can forge emails and trick the prover into generating valid proofs for them.
-This threat is not specific to the vlayer setup; any email client can be vulnerable to such attacks.
+The vlayer prover checks that the message signature matches the public key listed in the DNS records.
+However, a dishonest outgoing server can forge emails and trick the prover into generating valid proof for them.
+This threat is not specific to the vlayer setup; any email client may be vulnerable to such attacks.

-To reduce the risk of DNS hijacking, records can be stored on the blockchain.
-Initially, records are moved manually, but later they can be managed by a DAO or ultimately moved in a permissionless manner with TLSNotary.

-### Protocol design considerations
-Protocols are advised to use email in a way that makes it difficult to request funds or perform sensitive operations simply by handing over email content.
-It is advisable to combine email proofing with a second factor authentication such as a signature from a specific wallet.
-This would minimize the risk of email being used by bad actors who just gain access to the mailbox.
+### Prevent unauthorized actions
+Both outgoing and incoming servers can read emails and use them to create proofs without the permission of the real mailbox owner.
+This also applies to the prover.
+Protocols are advised to use email proofs in a way that makes it impossible to manipulate smart contracts into unauthorized actions, such as sending funds to unintended recipients.

+In particular, it is advisable to include complete information in the email to ensure correct actions.
+Prefer emails like: "Send 1 ETH from X to Y on Ethereum Mainnet" over emails like: "Send 1 ETH".